abodacs/Create-a-Tableau-Story/README.md

 ## Feedback

-I shared my first sketch on slack group and sent it to two of my friends.
+I shared my first sketch on Udacity slack group and sent it to two of my friends.

 1. In your first graph where you have map was to not very obvious.